abenjiro/ben-quiz/README.md

 #BEN QUIZ APPLICATION

-This quiz application has a default mode with defined time set and questions to answer.
-After answering your score together with a list of all wrong questions and answers will be seen.
+This quiz application has a default mode with a defined time set to questions.
+After completing the quiz, your score, together with a list of all wrong answers will be seen.

-The application also has a configuration for user to set his own time and number of questions.
+The application allows the user configure his/her own time and number of questions.
 Bens Quiz provides a simple graphical chart of your score after quiz over.

 ##Installation
-Runs of most current browsers.
+Runs on most current browsers.
 Google Chrome preferred.

 ##Usage